zevenet/kube-nftlb/README.md

 root@pc: sh build.sh
 ```

 3. Once the script has finished, the `nftlb` Pod will be made as [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
-Inside `yaml` there's a file ready for this, apply it to the cluster running this:
+Inside `yaml` there's a file ready for this, apply it to the cluster by running this:
 ```
 root@pc: kubectl apply -f yaml/create_nftlb_as_daemonset.yaml
 ```